 The dbFront installer will install both the Web Application and the Service correctly.
-If you installed both on the same server then you can skip to step 3 where you setup the database connections.
+If you installed everything on the same server then you can skip to step 3 where you set up the database connections.
 If you chose a manual installation, or if your situation is more complex then you can review the settings in steps 1 and 2.

 - Setup the Webserver with the dbFront UI web application

 - Setup the Application server with the dbFront Application Service

 - Update the Application Server to allow database access

 There is a wide variety of network setup options available.
 The following two sections will compare two of the main options but the installation can usually be tailored to suit your network needs.

 dbFront can be run entirely from a single server.
 This server could even be the database server.
 But just because it can be done does not mean that it should be done.